ML Tax Law |

 Use the following flowchart to determine if you should file a tax return:

-The tax return for non-residents (a so-called C-form) should be filed annually by 1 July.
-If you are unable to meet the 1 July deadline, you can request an extension before 30 June, which extends the deadline to 1 November.
-If you have a tax advisor, they must also request an extension by 30 June, in which case the deadline is extended until 1 May of the following year.
+The tax return for non-residents (a so-called C-form) should be filed annually before 1 July.
+If you are unable to meet the 1 July deadline, you can request an extension before 1 July, which – if granted – extends the deadline to 1 November.
+If you have a tax advisor, they must also request an extension before 1 July, in which case the deadline is extended until 1 May of the following year.

 Note: Expecting a refund?
 File the tax return within five years!